baduelp/baduelp.github.io/research.md

 **Funding** This axis of research is part of the ANR PRC TE-MoMA (AAPG PRC 2018) led by Vincent Castric (Lille University) in collaboration with Vincent Colot (IBENS) and Jean-Marc Aury (Genoscope).

-### Theme 3 - Impact of autopolyploidy on the epigenetic control of TEs
+### Theme 3 - Impact of autopolyploidy on the mobilization dynamics of TEs

 Whole genome duplications (WGDs) are recurrent events throughout eukaryote evolution and the initial adaptive advantage they are associated with has been attributed in part to the increased genetic diversity of polyploid genomes (Baduel et al., _Front Ecol Evol_ 2018).
 Yet, the molecular mechanisms generating this diversity remain unclear.